slamander/website/content/_index.md

         text: See our publications
         url: /publication/
       announcement:
-        text: "🚨 **Recruiting for Fall 2026!!!** 🚨:"
+        text: "🚨 **Recruiting for Fall 2026!!!** 🚨: Postdoc in Quantitative Ecology and Data Science"
         link:
-          text: "Postdoc in Quantitative Ecology and Data Science"
+          text: ""
           url: /people/
     design:
       background: